ngntrgduc/ngntrgduc.github.io/content/about.en.md

 ShowReadingTime: false
 ---

 Hi 🐧.
 My name is Trung-Duc Nguyen (Nguyễn Trung Đức in Vietnamese).
-I'm currently a final-year undergraduate majoring in Mathematics and Computer Science at University of Science - VNUHCM.
+I'm a recent graduate majoring in Mathematics and Computer Science at University of Science - VNUHCM.

 I love learning about:
 - probability & statistics